autonity/docs.autonity.org/glossary/index.md

 A participant is able to sync state, and broadcast and receive transactions, and potentially be a [validator](/glossary/#validator) node.

+## participation rate

+The percentage of "circulating" [newton](/glossary/#newton) supply that is bonded to registered [validator](/glossary/#validator) nodes on an [Autonity network](/glossary/#autonity-network).

+The participation rate is a key dimension of the network’s security, as it quantifies the slashing cost to an attacker successfully launching a $1/3$ superminority attack.
+A higher participation rate results in higher economic security.

 ## peer
 A [node](/glossary/#node) which is currently connected to other nodes in a [peer-to-peer network](/glossary/#peer-to-peer-network-p2p) and is a [participant](/glossary/#participant) in that network.